msotoodeh/asymmetric-passwords/README.md

         a.
 KDF is client-only operation and may use domain-specific info for differentiation.
         b.
 Reducing number of passwords to memorize.
     5. Support for random challenge/response authentication.
-    6. Password splitting option:
+    6. Two factor authentication option:
         a.
-Part 1: Memorize this part of password.
+Input arguments of KDF may include account-specific secret key.
         b.
-Part 2: Long and complex password part.
-This part is going to be stored on specific machines individually.
+This secret key can be stored on specific machines individually.
         c.
-Part 2 can be encrypted using part 1 as the key.
-        d.
 Ability to enforce logins from pre-determined computers.
-        e.
-A form of multi-factor authentication.
     7. Ease of deployment.
         a.
 Passwords (or password hashes) can easily be converted to public keys.
         b.
 No need to change user interface.
         c.
 Push via login portals.
-    8. Extendable and flexible URL-safe token design.
+    8. Extendable and flexible URL-safe token format.

 Register a new user: